Bangai-O Spirits: Gameplay

 The player is able to choose two weapons from a list that includes various missiles, melee weapons, and a defensive shield.

 The player is also able to choose two EX weapons from a list of homing, napalm, rebound, break, direction, reflector, and freeze.
 The use of the EX Attack unleashes loads of missiles.
 More missiles will be fired the longer one charges the attack, and the closer one is to enemy projectiles.
 The exception is the freeze EX Attack, which "freezes" the screen, but this is still affected by the amount of projectiles en route to the player.
 The direction EX attack sends all of the attack at a single enemy, while the reflector EX attack reflects all the enemy fire.

 Also added is the ability for the player to dash.
 While dashing the player moves forward faster than normal and is able to both damage and travel through enemies and scenery but cannot fire.

 A new defensive skill is the ability to knockback enemies and objects.
 The bat, dash, and reflect EX are the only ways to knockback enemies.
 Enemies that are knockedback can knockback other enemies which could cascade into a very large and damaging "wave" of knockedback enemies.

 Reception

-GameSpot gave the game 8/10.
-Hardcore Gamer praised its simplicity, while Eurogamer called it "glorious, eclectic, furiously inventive, dizzying, baffling, confusing, witty, clever and beautiful" and gave it solid 10 out of 10.
-Game Revolution compared the game to Geometry Wars and ranked it 4.5 out of 5.
+The game received "generally favorable" reviews according to the review aggregation website Metacritic.
+In Japan.
+Famitsu gave it a score of 29 out of 40.
+Eurogamer called it "glorious, eclectic, furiously inventive, dizzying, baffling, confusing, witty, clever and beautiful."
+GameRevolution compared the game to Geometry Wars.

-Ron Burke of Gaming Trend mentioned that he was surprised that this game allows him to load sounds, a feature he says, is absent in other games.
+Edge gave the Japanese import nine out of ten, saying, "While certainly being Treasure's most fragmented game, there's a sense that the lack of narrative, character and even proper framework makes this its most raw, pure and delightful."
+GameZone also gave the game nine out of ten, calling it "one of the toughest, craziest, most variety-packed titles you'll ever play."
+GamePro said of the game, "It's obviously aimed squarely at the hardcore DS gamer; and while the intense action and high difficulty will probably turn off the casual crowd, it's a solid shooter for anyone who's looking for a challenge."

-It was a nominee for Best Shooting Game and Best Use of Sound for the Nintendo DS by IGN in their 2008 video game awards.
+The game was a nominee for Best Shooting Game and Best Use of Sound for the Nintendo DS by IGN in their 2008 video game awards.

-Tim Rogers, a new games journalist writing for Kotaku.com, ranked Bangai-O Spirits at #1 in his 2018 retrospective on the best games released in 2008 calling it: "A game God would play".
+Tim Rogers, writing for Kotaku, ranked the game at #1 in his 2018 retrospective on the best games released in 2008 calling it "a game God would play".